Engee documentation

 Monopulse Estimator

-Estimation of the direction to the target using the sum and difference channels.
+Estimation of the direction to the target using total and difference channels.

 Description

-The Monopulse Estimator block estimates the direction of arrival of a narrowband signal based on an initial assumption by applying amplitude monopulse processing to the total and difference channel signals received by the antenna array.
-These channels can be set using the block Monopulse Feed.
+Block Monopulse Estimator evaluates the direction of arrival of a narrowband signal based on an initial assumption by applying amplitude monopulse signal processing of the total and difference channels received by the antenna array.
+You can set these channels using the block Monopulse Feed.

 Ports